LeJeko/homebridge4cam/README.md

 $ ping raspberrypi.local
 ```

-* if your have more than one, the name ident like this:
+If your have more than one, the name ident like this:

 ```
 $ ping raspberrypi-2.local